| |

 mentioning from the Korzus camp for many years, their half-groove ridden

 Ties Of Blood notwithstanding.
-But Discipline Of Hate changes
+But Discipline Of Hate changed

 everything.
 This may be one of the stronger "comeback" albums from an original